 The VA claim process can be daunting for Veterans.
 There are many nuances to navigate, and a great deal of paperwork is involved.
 Many people get overwhelmed, and when it comes to filing for a disability claim, they are unsure where to start.
 At Vet Comp & Pen Medical Consulting, we have many years of experience working with Veterans who are filing their claims.
-The purpose of this article is to lay out information to help you if or when you are getting started with your VA claim.
+The purpose of this article is to lay out information that can help when you get started with your VA claim.

 Intent to File

 This is a critical step because it could mean thousands of extra dollars in back pay if your claim is successful.
-You can electronically complete your intent to file on a premium eBenefits account; it’s very easy to do.
+You can electronically complete your intent to file with a premium eBenefits account; it’s very easy to do.
 We recommend that every Veteran have a premium eBenefits account to facilitate all of your VA-related activity.
-You can also send an Intent to File by mail using a 0966 form, which you can download.
+You can also send an Intent to File by mail using VA Form 21-0966, which you can download.

-Tracking the date of your active Intent to File on the premium eBenefits account is easy.
+It is easy to track the date of your active Intent to File with a premium eBenefits account.
 We recommend that Veterans note the day they filed to be sure to initiate a claim within that 365-day window.
-Setting a reminder on your calendar is a great way not to forget.
+Set a reminder on your calendar so you don’t forget.

 It’s very important when you collect and prepare your evidence that you establish:

 At Vet Comp & Pen we specialize in helping Veterans document their symptoms as soon as possible and their level of disability to support their claim.
 It is imperative to use the 38 CFR schedule of ratings as a guideline when you file.
 We know exactly how to do that.
 We know how to make sure that your symptoms are not missed because medical records don’t always have all of the symptoms that establish your rating.
 Your doctor doesn’t always evaluate all of those things or ask you all of the relevant questions.